mouse-reeve/kyranides/03_book_1.md

 An Emerauld is a known Stone.
 Therefore if you give the Gut of an _Harpe_ to any one to eat, the Eater will be torn; for he will be insatiable.
-And if yon give the great Cut of it, which is called _κωλέντερον_ or _Colon_, powdered in drink to any or roasted to eat, it will persectly cure the Colick. _For People troubled with the Quartane Ague and the Leprosie_:
+And if you give the great Gut of it, which is called _κωλέντερον_ or _Colon_, powdered in drink to any one, or roasted to eat, it will perfectly cure the Colick. _For People troubled with the Quartane Ague and the Leprosie_.
 And its Fat applied with an Oyntment of
 Oyl expels a Quartane.
 The Dung also applied with Vinegar stops Leprosie.
 And whatever